ZavierHenry/SRTV/README.md

 This bot is intentionally designed so that you cannot render a tweet coming from a private account, even if the bot has access to the tweet.

 ## Contributions

+Contributions are always welcome.
+Read [the contributions file](CONTRIBUTING.md) for guidelines on contributing to SRTV.

 ## Screen Readers Tested